 So you’ve survived the awkward financial conversations, and you’ve admitted what you actually spend on take-out.
 With your monthly expenses list to hand, and your budget planner in place, that’s one less thing tackled ahead of moving in together.
 Bring it on!

 For couples that haven’t lived with each other before, there’s a lot to get your head around when moving in together—including merging finances.
-With N26 Smart, you can take control of your spending with the help of Statistics, a categorised breakdown of your spending to support you in tracking your monthly expenses.
+With N26 Smart, you can take control of your spending with the help of Insights, and get a categorised breakdown of your spending to track your monthly expenses.